Madaniya Member Organisations

 Syrian Women Organization

-The Syrian Women Organization is concerned with women's political, social and economic rights.
-It organizes and promotes events and trainings to support and empower women in various fields such as journalism and human rights.
+The Syrian Women Organization advocates for women's political, social, and economic rights, organizing events and training to empower women in journalism, human rights, and more.

 -